dodosaurus/endurance-legends/README.md

 - [x] logout button on dashboard with cookies().delete("session")
 - [x] need caluclator in backend with concept formula - on syncDashboard() we need recalculate accountBalance based on new activities
 - [x] mine (at least some, for testing) data for cards
+- [x] prepare model of card

 ## TODO

-- [ ] prepare model, give cards rarity attributes, other special attributes (grand tour, monument...) migrate DB and insert JSON into DB
+- [ ] give cards rarity attributes, other special attributes (grand tour, monument...) migrate DB and insert JSON into DB
 - [ ] common/uncommon (WT riders), rare cards (WT stage races other than grand tours), epic cards (WT one day races), legendary (grand tours, only 3)
 - finalize prototype engine
   - [ ] /collection page; based on owned cardIds on user, list first in some table owned cards/maybe also not owned with some grayed out rows for ex.